SpiriitLabs/auth-log-bundle/README.md

 The bundle send email notifications for authentication events.

-Currently only InteractiveEvent is supported.
+Currently only `LoginSuccessEvent` is supported.

 Ensure you have configured Symfony Mailer and enabled notifications: